AI Use Statement

 1. I create promotional images for social media (or my website) based on my novel’s characters.
 Where used, these visuals are intended as supplementary material and I mark them as AI-generated.

-2. I have experimented with producing songs based on my own written lyrics using AI tools.
+2. I have experimented with and produced a song based on my own written lyrics using AI tools.
 The voice and music are AI-generated; the lyrics and creative direction are mine.
-I have created a pretend singer — named for fun but also to keep it separate from me as an author of novels.
-I label all elements except the lyrics as AI-generated wherever possible (not all platforms currently support AI-generation labelling).
+The song is based on the experience and feelings of Sarina, the main character from my novel, The Red Line.
+All AI-generated elements wherever possible are labelled correctly (though not all platforms currently support AI-generation labelling yet, but it’s on its way 💪🏻).

 Sarina from the North Queensland Vampire Series.
 An example of an AI generated image used for promotion.